Efficiently Embedding Dynamic Knowledge Graphs: Learning from Scratch in DKGE

-\end{small}where $\gamma$ is the margin, $S$ is the set of correct triples and $S^{\prime}$ is the set of incorrect triples.
-Since a KG only contains correct triples, we corrupt them by replacing head entities or tail entities to build $S^{\prime}$.
+For training, a margin-based loss function is defined as: where $\gamma$ is the margin, $S$ is the set of correct triples and $S^{\prime}$ is the set of incorrect triples.
+Since a KG only contains correct triples, we corrupt them by replacing head or tail entities to build $S^{\prime}$.
 The replacement relies on the techniques of negative sampling.
-Although there exist some complex methods~\cite{cai2018kbgan,wang2018incorporating,zhang2019nscaching} on negative sampling which can effectively improve the quality of KG embedding, we apply a basic negative sampling strategy called Bernoulli sampling~\cite{wang2014knowledge}, which is the most widely used in KG embedding models.
+Although there exist some complex negative sampling methods~\cite{cai2018kbgan,wang2018incorporating,zhang2019nscaching} which can effectively improve the quality of KG embedding, we apply a basic negative sampling strategy called Bernoulli sampling~\cite{wang2014knowledge}, which is the most widely used in KG embedding models.
 We generate an incorrect triple for each correct triple.
-During training, all parameters including embeddings are updated using stochastic gradient descent (SGD) in each minibatch.
+During training, all parameters, including embeddings, are updated using stochastic gradient descent (SGD) in each minibatch.